riskframe/ai-rmm/framework/govern-2.2.md

 [//]: # (SOFTWARE LICENSE)
 [//]: # (This file is part of AI-RMM, which is distributed under GNU General Public License V3.
 See LICENSE.txt to get a full copy.)

+## Govern 2.2
-## Govern 2.2: The organization’s personnel and partners receive AI risk management training to enable them to perform their duties and responsibilities consistent with related policies, procedures, and agreements.
+> The organization’s personnel and partners receive AI risk management training to enable them to perform their duties and responsibilities consistent with related policies, procedures, and agreements. [@playbook]

 ### Govern 2.2.1.
 Develop and Implement a Comprehensive AI Risk Management Training Program.